 Even though they may not cause the syndrome, poor management practices and other causes of low morale can affect the way in which symptoms are perceived along with the level of discomfort which people will tolerate without complaint.

-The reported incidence of the syndrome can therefore be affected by any factor that impacts on work satisfaction and morale, such as:
+The reported incidence of the syndrome can therefore be affected by any factor that impacts on workers' job satisfaction and morale, such as:

-- level of control that workers can exert over their work and their environment
+- level of control over their work and environment

 - management response to complaints